JohnnyXiang/sca/app/code/community/Dan/readme.md

 Install Notes:

- - Install "Groups Catalog" extension (http://www.magentocommerce.com/magento-connect/customer-groups-catalog2.html) and hide Membership from GROUP == Members
+1. Install "Groups Catalog" extension (http://www.magentocommerce.com/magento-connect/customer-groups-catalog2.html) and hide Membership from GROUP == Members
+2.
+3. Edited 'Add to Cart' of RWD tempate directly in order to (by default) show